Authentic Lessons for 21st Century Learning

 Explore

-Students use the CUS and Discuss annotation strategy as they read about mob mentality.
+Students annotate unfamiliar words, details that support main ideas, and main ideas as they read about mob mentality.

 Explain